open/close all folders

 - My Little Pony: Friendship Is Magic:

 - In "Hearts and Hooves Day," the Cutie Mark Crusaders do this to reach a cloud that they need for the love potion that they try to make.
+As only pegasus can manipulate clouds, Scootaloo is on top and as pegasi are generally assumed to be light, this follows the logical structure rather than comic.

 - The main 6 form another pyramid in "Magical Mystery Cure" with Twilight Sparkle on top.